 My assurance to you of my editorial independence

-As always, please know the only products mentioned on this site are ones I create (eBooks, various things in process including Printables, Items in the Bibleverse Shop) to help you get the Bible into all your life and for the support of this site.
-This site never has and never will take any advertising, in any way, participate in affiliate or referral marketing, nor will it be accepting sponsorships of any kind.
+As always, please know the only products for sale mentioned on this site are ones I create, primarily my books, either eBooks or various books on amazon.com.
+The Bible805 ministry and this site never has, and never will, take any advertising, in any way participate in affiliate or referral marketing, nor will it be accepting sponsorships of any kind.
 If I recommend something other than what I create, it is truly because I like it and not for any additional monetary reason.

 About my educational and theological background